 20. Who is meant by subcontractors, suppliers or entities whose capacities are being relied on?
 What if these entities ultimately do not implement a contract at all?
+Last update: 12 May 2022

 These notions cover all entities that perform a part of the contract, i.e. provide services or works or deliver any kind of supply.
 They cover also any entity indicated in the tender offer, even if it finally does not implement any part of the contract in practice and its capacity is merely relied on for the purpose of fulfilling the selection criteria.